RhizomeDB/dbsp-notes/README.md

 ## 2.9.7 Map Operator

-The map operator transforms elements of a [Z-Set] according to some function.
+The map operator transforms elements of a [𝕫-Set] according to some function.
 The predicate MUST be a pure function.

 For example: